MLosML/Generative_AI/README.md

 Libraries:

-  pandas: For data manipulation and analysis
+  - pandas: For data manipulation and analysis
-  numpy: For numerical computations
+  - numpy: For numerical computations
-  xgboost: For building machine learning models
+  - Streamlit: For developing an interactive web application
-  Streamlit: For developing an interactive web application
+  - scikit-learn: For preprocessing, model evaluation, and hyperparameter tuning
-  scikit-learn: For preprocessing, model evaluation, and hyperparameter tuning
+  - LangChain: For Retrieval-Augmented Generation (RAG) implementation
-  LangChain: For Retrieval-Augmented Generation (RAG) implementation Other libraries supporting visualization and data processing
+  - Other libraries supporting visualization and data processing

 **Key Learnings**